-goal with our latest supercharger kit was to meet and exceed the performance of the 991 GT3 with the 2012-16 991.1 Carrera, Carrera S, and GTS platform.
-After purchasing our own 54,000 mile shop 2012 Carrera S, and completing nearly a year of development including 7000 miles of street testing, several hundred dyno runs on our in-house AWD DynoJet, and 4 track days, we are ready to introduce the most significant performance upgrade for the 991.1.
+Our goal with this supercharger kit was to meet and exceed the performance of the 991 GT3 with the 2012-16 991.1 Carrera, Carrera S, and GTS platform.
+After purchasing our own 54,000-mile shop 2012 Carrera S and completing nearly a year of development including 7000 miles of street testing, several hundred dyno runs on our in-house AWD DynoJet, and 4 track days, we are ready to introduce the most significant performance upgrade for the 991.1.
 Carrera platform, capable of

 delivering 490-510whp with Stage 1 configuration, 550-560whp with Stage 2 on a 3.8L Carrera S and upwards of 600whp for the GTS (please refer to the Dyno charts below).

 No expense was spared in creating the most reliable and best performing supercharger kit available for any modern Porsche 911.
 Every component is designed to meet and exceed the high expectations of our customers:

 Porsche 991 without center radiators: please note that Porsche 991 without center radiators must select the 991 center s/c cooler option in the option drop-down.
 For these vehicles we must add the entire radiator cooling system for cooling the Procharger blower.
 For 991 with center radiator, we use the OEM system.
 We also offer an additional center radiator similar to the Porsche OEM option.
 Customers who are interested in this option, must select the second option on the dropdown.

 - Procharger P1-X Head Unit: We utilize the latest in centrifugal supercharger technology, the new Procharger P1-X, capable of delivering over 600hp.